michaeljuren/POE-ST10465421/README.md

 # Cybersecurity Awareness Bot

-A beginner-friendly **C# console chatbot** designed to promote cybersecurity awareness while demonstrating clean code architecture, user interaction, and CI/CD practices.
+A beginner-friendly **C# Windows Forms chatbot** that promotes cybersecurity awareness and demonstrates a clean, modular codebase, simple audio playback, and a GitHub Actions CI pipeline.

 ---

 ##  Overview

-The **Cybersecurity Awareness Bot** is a console-based application that interacts with users, answers predefined questions, and provides a structured, visually engaging interface.

-It demonstrates:

-* User input handling & validation
-* Modular C# design (classes & methods)
-* Console UI styling (colors, ASCII art)
-* Audio integration using WAV files
+The **Cybersecurity Awareness Bot** runs as a Windows desktop application (WinForms).
+It presents a themed chat UI, plays a welcome audio clip, and answers common cybersecurity questions using a lightweight rule-based response engine.

+Highlights:

+- Modern WinForms UI with custom theming and message bubbles
+- Modular design: UI (`MainForm`), response logic (`ResponseEngine`), helpers (`UIHelper`, `AudioPlayer`)
+- Welcome audio playback (included `welcome.wav`)
+- Sentiment-aware, topic-based responses
-* GitHub Actions CI pipeline
+- CI pipeline with GitHub Actions

 ---

 ## Features

-* Personalized user interaction
-* ASCII art logo header
-* Welcome audio (WAV playback)
-* Predefined chatbot responses
-* Graceful handling of unknown input
-* Structured and colored console UI
+- Themed Windows Forms chat UI with an ASCII header
+- Inline name prompt and message bubbles for user & bot
+- Plays `welcome.wav` on startup (non-blocking)
+- Rule-based `ResponseEngine` (topics: passwords, phishing, malware, ransomware, etc.)
+- Simple sentiment-aware prefixes/suffixes to make replies friendlier
-* Clean separation of concerns (no monolithic `Program.cs`)
+- Clean separation of concerns across small source files
-* Continuous Integration with GitHub Actions
+- CI with GitHub Actions ensuring build and formatting checks

 ---

 ## Supported Questions

-You can ask:
+You can ask conversational prompts or simple topics such as:

-* **"How are you?"**
-* **"What's your purpose?"**
+- "How are you?"
+- "What's your purpose?"
-* **"What can I ask about?"**
+- "What can I ask about?"

+Topic keywords supported: `password`, `phishing`, `malware`, `ransomware`, and `help` (shows the list).

-If the bot doesn’t understand your question, it will respond with:
+If the bot cannot match a topic it returns a friendly fallback and suggestions.

-> *"I didn't quite understand that.
-Could you rephrase?"*

 ---

 ## Project Structure

 ```
+POE-Part-1.sln
+.github/workflows/manual.yml
 CyberSecurityBot/
-│
-├── .github/
-│   └── workflows/
-│       └── manual.yml
-│
-├── CyberSecurityBot/
-│   ├── Program.cs
+    ├─ Program.cs
-│   ├── ChatBot.cs
+    ├─ MainForm.cs
+    ├─ ResponseEngine.cs
-│   ├── UIHelper.cs
+    ├─ UIHelper.cs
-│   ├── AudioPlayer.cs
+    ├─ AudioPlayer.cs
-│   ├── CyberSecurityBot.csproj
+    ├─ CyberSecurityBot.csproj
-│   └── welcome.wav
+    └─ welcome.wav
-│
-├── .editorconfig
+.editorconfig
-└── README.md
+README.md
 ```

 ---